-Disk usage and monitoring is is important aspect of Linux system administration.
-One of the most occurring problem is fulling disk space.
-Getting information about disk usage can became a nightmare if you do not know how to properly do it.
-How many free GB are there? or How many percentage of the disk is full?
+Disk usage and monitoring is important aspect of Linux system administration.
+One of the most occurring problems is fulling disk space.
+Getting information about disk usage can become a nightmare if you do not know how to properly do it.
+How many free GB are there? or How many percentages of the disk is full?

 $ df -lh